Refinancing your mortgage can save you money and it may be worthwhile exploring if this is a suitable option for you.

 Buying property off the plan means committing to buying a property that hasn’t yet been built.
 For buyers, this can be a more affordable and flexible alternative than buying an existing property.
 With lower purchase prices than established properties and the option to pay a deposit upfront and balance on completion, buyers benefit from being able to build extra savings and can potentially see capital appreciation before the property is even completed.

 Considering an off the plan purchase?
 We can help you find the best financing solutions to secure your purchase.
-Call us now.
+Contact us now.

 A top-up is an increase on an existing mortgage, giving the borrower access to additional funds.
 The top-up allows the borrower to access the equity in their property to borrow additional funds against their house.